gabchess/gabchess/README.md

 ## Writing

-I write about AI, marketing and what I learn from building at [my blog](https://gabeonchain.com/blog.html).
+I write about AI, marketing, and what I learn from building at [my blog](https://gabeonchain.com/blog.html).